openlmi/openlmi-doc/doc/mof/LMI_SoftwareInstallationService.rst

         *IN* ``boolean`` **ExactMatch**
             Whether to compare "Name" for exact match.
 If "False", package name and its summary string ("Caption") will be searched for occurences of "Name" parameter's value.
 Defaults to "False".

+        *IN* ``boolean`` **Installed**
+            Limit the query just to installed packages by setting this paramater to True.
+Or make it search just not installed ones by setting it to False.
+All packages will be queried by default.